 In addition, there are the risks of general anaesthesia or sedation which may be needed to carry out a lumbar puncture in children.
 Healthy children usually cope well with anaesthesia but there are additional risks in children who have a pre-existing medical condition, such as SMA.
-For instance, the breathing muscles in babies/children with SMA type 1 are usually weak so that there is a risk that breathing problems may develop following a general anaesthetic.
-Children can also feel and be sick, feel dizzy or seem agitated when coming around from an anaesthetic or sedation.
-If a general anaesthetic is planned some investigations, including breathing tests, will be arranged to assess whether or not it is safe to go ahead with the procedure.
-An anaesthetist will monitor your child throughout the procedure and your child is likely to be admitted to a ward overnight to ensure that they have fully recovered before discharging them home.
-You may find our leaflet Your childs' anaesthetic useful, please ask staff for a copy.
+For instance, the breathing muscles in babies/children with SMA Type 1 are usually weak so that there is a risk that breathing problems may develop following a general anaesthetic.
+Children with type 2 SMA often have other problems, including breathing difficulties, curvature of the spine (scoliosis) and weakness of the muscle that helps to prevent food and stomach acid passing back into the food pipe (oesophagus).
+These can make the procedure more difficult and your doctor will therefore assess the potential risks associated with undertaking the procedure and whether or not this can be done with general anaesthetic or sedation.
+Your child will need to be seen in a pre-assessment clinic run by the anaesthetic department as part of this assessment.
+You can find out more from our leaflet Your childs' anaesthetic, please ask staff for a copy.